 Nigel is our safeguarding coordinator.
 Married to Angie having spent much of their lives on the south coast.

-Moira is part of our Pastoral prayer team at FCC and in our local community, hospitals and schools.
-She is also part of our Sunday Children's Ministry team and is a member of our Neighbourhood Chaplains.
+Moira is part of our Pastoral prayer team at FCC, in our local community, hospitals and schools.
+She is part of our Sunday Children's Ministry team and is a member of our Neighbourhood Chaplains.

 Come and join us on our journey.

 The closure of a Church in Station Street in 1999 could have resulted in the building being sold off and lost to the community but God had other ideas.
 Church leaders from Newent, a town north of the Forest were keen to maintain the Christian witness in Cinderford and commissioned Tim and Katrina Cracknell to replant the Church with its launch in 2006.